mend3/ts-boilerplate/README.md

-Here's an improved version of your README with enhanced clarity and structure:

----

 # ts-boilerplate

 A minimal TypeScript boilerplate with strict configurations and top-level await enabled, designed to kickstart your TypeScript projects with best practices.